DavideMorgante/davidemorgante.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in Theoretical Physics at the University of Milan, where I work under the supervision of Professor Antonio Amariti.
+I am a Ph.D. student in Theoretical Physics at the University of Milan, where I work under the supervision of Dr. Antonio Amariti.

 My research interests lie in the neighbourhood of string theory, supersymmetric field theories, supersymmetric dualities, localization techniques, geometric realisation of field theories, AdS/CFT correspondence and so on.
-Recentrly I've been very interested in the topic of higher categorical symmetries.
+Recently I've been very interested in the topic of higher categorical symmetries.
-At the moment I'm mainly focus on studying supersymmetric dualities.
+At the moment I am mainly focus on studying supersymmetric dualities.

 I started my research career in high energy physics, in particular working on Standard Model physics, Flavour physics and SM phenomenology.
 But I always had a keen interest in string theory and decided to change my path after starting my PhD.